Zaki978/European-Soccer-SQL-Data-Project/README.md

 ## Insights Deep Dive

 ### 1. League Competitiveness Analysis
-- Points gap between top and bottom teams: **Premier League** shows the highest average points gap (68.86) between top and bottom teams whilst Bundesliga shows the lowest at 59.00.
+- **Points Gap**: Premier League has the highest average gap (68.86) between top and bottom teams, while Bundesliga has the lowest (59.00).
 - League-wide statistical comparisons
 - Analysis of championship diversity
 - Average points and performance metrics by league